rhiannonmcn/Love-Light-Photography/README.md

 ## Design Wireframes

-The design and structure for this website were compiled in Adobe XD.
-The designs produced were low wireframes for desktop versions only.
+The design and structure for this website was created in Adobe XD.
+The designs produced were low fidelity wireframes for desktop versions only.
 The final designs and structure differ from the wireframes due to developments during the construction of the website.

 <details><summary> Low Fidelity Wireframes </summary>